-Sheila Raftery Wiggins practices in the area of litigation and was recently selected as one of the state's "40 Under 40" by the New Jersey Law Journal.
-Ms. Wiggins handles matters involving complex commercial disputes, mortgage and banking fraud, employment law defense, attorney ethics investigations, bankruptcy litigation, and insurance coverage disputes.
+Sheila Raftery Wiggins handles matters involving complex commercial disputes, insurance defense, insurance coverage disputes, financial fraud, and attorney ethics.
 She has extensive experience representing clients before state and federal trial courts, on appeal, and at arbitration hearings and mediations.

-Ms. Wiggins is active in several community and civic organizations, including the Supreme Court of New Jersey District V-A Ethics Committee, The Women Advocate Committee of the American Bar Association and the Women's Law Caucus Mentoring Program of Temple University Beasley School of Law.
-She serves on the Board of Directors of Musical Chairs Chamber Ensemble, a nonprofit corporation that supports classical musicians in the New York metropolitan area.
-She is also a member of the Civil Bench Bar, Civil Litigation, and Law and Employment sections of the Essex County Bar Association and a member of the Professional Responsibility, Women In The Profession and Labor and Employment sections of the Philadelphia County Bar Association.
+Ms. Wiggins is active in several community and civic organizations, including the Supreme Court District V-A Ethics Committee, The Women Advocate Committee of the American Bar Association and the Women's Law Caucus Mentoring Program of Temple University Beasley School of Law.
+She served on the Board of Directors of Musical Chairs Chamber Ensemble, a nonprofit corporation that supports classical musicians in the New York metropolitan area.

 Ms. Wiggins is admitted to practice in New Jersey, New York and Pennsylvania.
 She is a 1998 graduate of Temple University School of Law, where she was business editor of the Temple International and Comparative Law Journal, and where she competed in regional and national competitions as a member of Temple's Negotiation Team.